Frederick Ansell

 Wartime Service

-His Regimental number was 2584 and he was killed in action in France having arrived in France on the 6th November 1914 and served continually on the Western Front until his death.
+Regimental number was 2584 and he was killed in action in France having arrived in France on the 6th November 1914 and served there, on the Western Front, until his death.

-On the 18th May 1915 No.1 Company of the Hertfordshire Regiment supported an attack by the Irish Guards on a farm between Festubert and Richebourg L’Avoue known as Pl4 and Ferme Cour d'Avoué.
+An offensive operation began early on the 18th May 1915 at Festubert when the Brigade attacked positions known as Pl4 and Ferme Cour d'Avous.
+No.1 Company of the Hertfordshire Regiment were supporting an attack by the Irish Guards on a farm between Festubert and Richebourg L’Avoue known as Pl4 and Ferme Cour d'Avoué.
 They had only moved about 200 yards when they were held up by very heavy machine gun and rifle fire from a location known as Adalbert Alley.

-The Hertfordshires were working closely with the Irish Guards with part involved in the attack and others helping as stretcher-bearers for the large numbers of Irish Guard casualties.
+In part that involved, with others, helping as stretcher-bearers for the large numbers of Irish Guard casualties.
 That evening, the Herts relieved the Irish Guards due to the heavy casualties the Irishmen had sustained.
 The Herts in turn were relieved on the night of the 19th May but in those forty-eight hours had sustained 25 killed and 91 wounded.
 The Commanding Officer of the Irish Guards sent a letter to the Commanding Officer of the Hertfordshires thanking them for all their assistance.

 Additional Information